Kentaro-Furukawa/Kentaro-Furukawa/README.md

 I work on Web Tech related things, but do other stuff as well.

-These days, I am working on a Desktop Application.  👉  [Active Record Dashboard](https://github.com/Kentaro-Furukawa/Active-Record-Dashboard)
+These days, I am working on Emain address handler.  👉  [Address Handler](https://github.com/Kentaro-Furukawa/Address-Handler)